LEAD POISONING IN CHILDREN

 - Keep on top of lead and other recalls by signing up for the Consumer Product Safety Commission (CPSC) e-mail alerts.

-- Another site that can help keep you informed is run by the Centers for Disease Control.
+- Another site that can help keep you informed is run by the Centers for Disease Control (CDC).
 Their lead recalls page is updated often and lists every product that has been recalled due to high lead levels.

 - If you live in a home that was built before 1972 be sure to check for peeling or chipping paint.
 Paint manufactured before 1972 contained high levels of lead.
 Children may eat the paint as it is sweet to the taste.

-- Test for lead before doing any remodeling, in particular before you sand or make repairs to walls or ceilings.
+- Test for lead before doing any remodeling, particularly before you sand or make repairs to walls or ceilings.

 - Dust and clean floors at least once a week.
 Dust tainted by lead may float through the air.
 As it settles a child may come in contact with the lead.
 Dusting with a wet rag and keeping floors clean and dust free can help lower this risk.

-If your child has been exposed to lead poisoning, contact our Nashua personal injury attorneys online or by phone at (866) 933-6115 for top quality legal counseling.
+If your child has been exposed to lead poisoning, contact our Nashua personal injury attorneys online or by phone at (603) 556-4148 for first-rate legal counseling.